-- We were impressed how this extension identifies images and keeps them in their original color.
+- We were impressed by this extension’s ability to identify images and keep them in their original colour.

-- You can browse Facebook in dark mode without worrying about images inverting along with the colors on the page.
+- You can browse Facebook in dark mode without worrying about images inverting along with the colours on the page.

-- Apart from that, Dark Reader sometimes fails to invert colors correctly making the website look rather horrid.
+- Apart from that, Dark Reader sometimes fails to invert colours correctly making the website look rather horrid.
 For example, check this screenshot of the WordPress(dot)com control panel:

 Even with its setbacks, we do appreciate the thought that has been put into the extension, as it comes with some really useful features: